anrwt12/Python-Challenge-Series/README.md

 # ⭐ Support

-If you find this repository helpful, consider giving it a ⭐ on GitHub.
+If you find this repository helpful, please consider giving it a **⭐ Star**.

+It motivates me to continue building and improving this Python learning series.

+---

-Happy Coding! 🚀🐍
+## Happy Coding! 🚀🐍